slack-samples/deno-github-functions/README.md

 [Triggers][triggers] execute a Workflow; they are an entry point into your application that are invoked automatically by Slack or manually by users.
 This application uses a [Link Trigger][link-triggers] to execute its Workflow in Slack.
-Link triggers generate a **Shortcut URL** which unfurl into a button within Slack.
+Link triggers generate a **Shortcut URL** that unfurls into a button within Slack.
 Shortcut URLs can be posted in a channel or added as a bookmark, and, when clicked, will run the associated Workflow.